 - 1. Urine and feces must be removed at least once daily or more frequently in order to maintain animals in a clean and sanitary manner.
-A written history log documenting the time and date at which such duties were accomplished initialed by the staff person who accomplished the task shall be posted in the animal's quarters.
+A written history log documenting the time and date at which such duties were accomplished initialed by the staff person who accomplished the task shall be posted in the room where the animals are housed.
 This log is to be maintained and subject to inspection for a period of six (6) months. - 2.
 Disinfectants must be used in a manner consistent with label directions and all disinfectants must be approved for use in animal housing. - 3.
 All soiled bedding or other materials/objects that are contaminated with urine or feces must be cleaned or replaced daily.
-A written history log documenting the time and date at which such duties were accomplished initialed by the staff person who accomplished the task shall be posted in the animal's quarters.
+A written history log documenting the time and date at which such duties were accomplished initialed by the staff person who accomplished the task shall be posted in the room where the animals are housed.
 This log is to be maintained and subject to inspection for a period of six (6) months. - 4.
 All feeding and watering dishes/bowls/receptacles must be maintained in a clean and sanitary manner.
 Any such dish/bowl/receptacle that is permanently stained must be replaced. - d.
 Lighting must be sufficient to allow inspection of all rabbits to assess health, sanitation, food, and water. - e.
 Minimum Space Requirements: